 Honghu Lake is the seventh largest lake in China; it has many functions including flood buffering, fish and vegetation production, water-quality monitoring, public education, and tourism.
 The main types of agriculture in this region are rice paddies and fish ponds.
 One of the major plants grown is the lotus plant.
 Almost every part of the lotus plant is eaten here, including the stem, root, and leaves.

-The Yangtze River dike is located on the south side of Honghu lake – it’s main function is to artificially regulate the water level in the lake.
+The Yangtze River dyke [American: dike] – on which Rewi alley’s former residence is located, is on the south side of Honghu lake – it’s main function is to artificially regulate the water level in the lake.

 The city of Honghu has a population of about 300,000.